Ballistic missile submarine: Ballistic missile submarine origins

+The s are considered the strategic predecessors to today's ballistic submarines.

-Imperial Japanese Navy s are considered the strategic predecessors to today's ballistic submarines, especially to the Regulus missile program, which began about a decade after World War II.
+The Imperial Japanese Navy s are considered the strategic predecessors to today's ballistic submarines, especially to the Regulus missile program, which began about a decade after World War II.

 During World War II, German researchers developed the A4 (V2), the first ballistic missile.
 Toward the end of the war, a V2 version was developed at the Peenemünde Army Research Station to be towed in a launch container behind a submarine.
-Each submarine was to tow up to three of these 36-meter containers, manned by ten soldiers, through the North Sea.
+Each submarine was to tow up to three of these 36 m containers, manned by ten soldiers, through the North Sea.
 Off England, the container would have been brought to the surface and the missiles fired.
 Prototypes were already being tested on the Baltic coast before the project had to be abandoned in 1945 with the evacuation of Peenemünde.
 Three containers were already under construction at that time.
 The commander of the Army Experimental Station, Walter Dornberger, described the project as "not unpromising".

 The first nation to field ballistic missile submarines was the Soviet Union, whose first experimental vessel was a converted Project 611 (Zulu IV class) diesel-powered submarine equipped with a single ballistic missile launch tube in its sail.
 This submarine launched the world's first SLBM, an R-11FM (SS-N-1 Scud-A, naval modification of SS-1 Scud) on 16 September 1955.

 Five additional Project V611 and AV611 (Zulu V class) boats became the world's first operational ballistic submarines with two R-11FM missiles each, entering service in 1956–57.
 They were followed by a series of 23 specifically designed Project 629 (Golf class) boats, completed 1958–1962, with three vertical launch tubes incorporated in the sail/fin of each submarine.
 The initial R-13 (SS-N-4) ballistic missiles could only be launched with the submarine on the surface and the missile raised to the top of the launch tube, but were followed by R-21 (SS-N-5) missiles beginning in 1963, which were launched with the submarine submerged.